antragoudaras/sentence-represetation-NLI/README.md

 ## Models

-The pre-trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1qP0iZBFZ3855miHVPoVx6xKDtfmLZhtB?usp=sharing).
+The pre-trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1qP0iZBFZ3855miHVPoVx6xKDtfmLZhtB?usp=sharing) and [Google Drive2](https://drive.google.com/drive/folders/1ZeBUxiXtoE-RRYdJtJxlGc2GVrpfzn3I?usp=sharing).
 The models should be placed in the `best_model_dir_1234/` repo where the 1234 refres to the seed used.